-Webinar Recap: “Developing, Testing, and Troubleshooting Chromatography Method Transfer”
+Webinar Highlights: “Developing, Testing, and Troubleshooting Chromatography Method Transfer”

 Over the course of the webinar, we discussed the transfer of chromatographic methods that occurs at many stages in the development and production of a product.
 In its simplest form, the method is moved from one laboratory to another within the same organization, holding all instrumental and chemical parameters constant.

 More commonly, however, it is necessary to accommodate changes in available instrumentation.
 We also reviewed the steps in moving to new instrumentation as well as the role of information rich detectors in confirming a successful transfer that preserves analytical quality and accuracy as well as the more challenging process of migrating a method to more modern instruments and column chemistry.

 If you missed the webinar, you can watch the webinar on demand.

 I addressed several questions at the conclusion of the webinar.
 Here are a few more questions that we received but did not have time to answer during the information-rich hour.

 Q1: What is the best way to determine the dwell volume?
 Will the same approach work for Waters or Agilent or other vendor’s HPLC systems?

 The best way to measure dwell volume is use a strong solvent that is spiked with a UV absorbing material and to run a gradient from 0% to 100% over 10-20 minutes.
 The offset from the programmed time corresponds to the dwell volume.
 This approach will work for any manufacturer’s LC or UHPLC system.

 The details of making this measurement may be found in the following application note: Dwell Volume and Extra-Column Volume: What Are They and How Do They Impact Method Transfer.